sohaibraja1976/Thesis/README.md

 # Thesis
-Go to Wiki tab to access document links
+Go to Wiki tab > Appendix to access document links